Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Travel insurance

-This trek is easy in terms of hiking, but it takes place at high altitudes, so there is a small risk of altitude sickness and other hazards.
-Therefore, travel insurance is required.
-Your policy must cover medical expenses and emergency helicopter rescue up to an altitude of 4500 metres.
+This trek is rated 5 out of 5 Very Challenging, with two sustained periods above 4,500 metres at Tilicho Lake and Thorong La Pass.
+Travel insurance is mandatory.
+Your policy must cover medical expenses and emergency helicopter rescue up to 6,000 metres, well above the Thorong La Pass altitude of 5,416 metres and the Tilicho Lake altitude of 4,919 metres.
 We ask our clients to provide detailed insurance information within a week of booking.
 In case of an emergency, we will use your insurance details to arrange a quick evacuation and transfer to medical facilities.

 Currency Exchange